Updated: Oct 1

 Brand architecture model 1: House of brands

 In this house, every room is completely different.
-As you walk from room to room there is little or nothing that joins each room together.
+As you walk from room to room there is little or nothing that joins each room together in a recognisable way.

-A multitude of separate offers/products serving multiple audiences.
+A 'house of brands' is a multitude of separate offers designed to serve multiple audiences.
 The main company stays behind the scenes whilst the individual brands are in the spotlight.
 They are individual, isolated brands which stand and fall on their own merit.
 Employees see themselves as working for the individual brands and not so much the main company.
 Customers associate meaning to specific offerings and are less concerned about the main company which produces those offerings.
 Each individual brand typically has focused teams which aim to acquire new customers and help to create specific customer experiences.

 Examples: Proctor and Gamble, Unilever, Google, Coca-Cola, PepsiCo, Mars Food, Kellog’s, Kraft